The top ten things you don’t know about the CCTSIWendy Meyer | CCTSI Sep 14, 2021

 ● and 20 community organizations

-4. When we received our first grant in 2008, it was the largest grant CU had ever received and the largest federal research grant in Colorado history.
-With each renewal, the CCTSI expects the amount of NIH funding to decrease as we build our funding capacity locally.
+5. When we received our first grant in 2008, it was the largest grant CU had ever received and the largest federal research grant in Colorado history.
+With each renewal, the CCTSI expects the NIH funding to decrease as we build our funding capacity locally.

-5. The CCTSI awards nearly $3 million per year in pilot grants, micro grants and pre-doctoral and post-doctoral research scholar awards.
+6. The CCTSI awards nearly $3 million per year in pilot grants, micro grants and training awards.

 7. The CCTSI’s Community Engagement team helps researchers connect with diverse communities to inform and enhance their research ideas and success.
 This team also offers technical assistance and training in engaging communities in research.